Updated:Feb 24, 2026

 Civil Engineering Managers

 Engineering managers work in a diverse range of industries and companies.
-The top employers in 2023 were
+The top employers in 2025 were:

 • GPAC